Buy to Let Mortgages

 - Capital Gains Tax and income tax are payable on any profits you make from the sale of your rental properties

-Landlords who are standard rate taxpayers are entitled to some tax relief on related rental costs, such as; property repairs, council tax and utility bills that you pay yourself and property management/letting agent fees.
+Landlords who are standard rate taxpayers are entitled to some tax relief on related rental costs.
+These can include property repairs, council tax and utility bills that you pay yourself and property management/letting agent fees.

 How can Mortgage Broker Services help?